Wilber158/Uni-Vision/README.md

 ### User Interface & Controls
 - Simple UI to guide users in scanning a QR code and orienting themselves
-- Options to zoom, rotate, or move the 3D model for better clarity

 ### Performance Optimizations
 - Efficient rendering techniques to handle the large campus model on mobile devices
 - Level-of-detail (LOD) configurations to dynamically scale the model’s resolution

-### Customizable Content
-- Admin or developer-friendly tools to update the campus model or add new virtual elements
-- Ability to adjust QR code placements and refine AR alignment